amartincolby/Rust-Quick-Guide/README.md

     opaque types "specifics" to contrast them with generics.
 A generic means that a struct or function accepts one of all possible types, while a specific restricts the accepted type to a subset of all possible types.
-    Opaque types can be bound to an identifier with the `type` keyword, but this is considered "unstable".
+    Opaque types can be bound to an identifier with the `type` keyword like so:

+    type ThingWithToString = impl ToString;

+    This is considered "unstable".
 This will be implemented at some point in the future. */

     fn specific_function(x : impl ToString) -> impl ToString {